-Our house smells amazing right now thanks to this Apple Spice Loaf.
+Our house smells amazing right now thanks to this Apple Spice Loaf from Patty Pinner.

-The recipe is from Patty Pinner’s book Sweet Mornings: 125 Sweet Breakfast and Brunch Recipes, and as the title implies, it is all about breakfast.
+The recipe is from her book Sweet Mornings: 125 Sweet Breakfast and Brunch Recipes, and as the title implies, it is all about breakfast.

 Served up with a memory or two, Patty Pinner shares the recipes her aunts and grandmothers held close.
 Judging from the content of the book and what I’ve read about Patty, she comes from a long line of sweets lovers.
 Recipes are mostly sweet, but there are a few savory dishes thrown in as well.
 Titles that caught my eye include Stuffed Pecan Pie French Toast, Miss Earline’s Rhubarb Coffee Cake, Lemon Drizzle Coffee Cake, Big Mama’s Chicken and Waffles, Mama’s Rustic Pear Tart, Wilma Vickory’s Chocolate Streusel Coffee Cake, Pan-Fried Biscuit Doughnuts and Sweet Potato Scones.
 In total, there are 125 recipes in this book, and I can guarantee you will find multiple recipes appealing.
 This is not one of those books where a handful sound good and the rest are a little too “eclectic”.
 They’re solid recipes from someone who really knows how to bake.